trevorw22/crack3d/README.md

 'crack3d' is my MD5 hash cracker written in Python 2.
 It requires the md5 library which can be installed with pip install md5, or pip3 install md5.

-Here is an example hash below for testing:
+Here is an example hash for testing:
 42f749ade7f9e195bf475f37a44cafcb

 Here is a website that generates hashes so you can test your own passwords: